tfwright/live_admin/README.md

 To enable Multi tenant support, simply implement a `prefixes/0` function in your Ecto Repo module that returns a list of prefixes.
 A dropdown will be added to the top nav bar that will allow you to switch between tenants.

+### Notifications

+`LiveAdmin.Notifier` provides an API for triggering events from LiveAdmin.Resource modules, or other application code.

+Currently supported:

+* Background job progress

 ### i18n